geeknik/my-awesome-stars/topics.md

 ## openai

+- [leozqin/precis](https://github.com/leozqin/precis) - Precis is an extensible self-hosted AI-enabled RSS reader with a focus on notifications and support for theming
 - [Drlordbasil/RandomAIAutomationScripts](https://github.com/Drlordbasil/RandomAIAutomationScripts) - This repository showcases a variety of experimental scripts, driven by spontaneous creativity, serving as a testing ground for functions and techniques used in larger projects, with most scripts teste
 - [pseudotensor/open-strawberry](https://github.com/pseudotensor/open-strawberry) - Building open version of OpenAI o1 via reasoning traces (Groq, ollama, Anthropic, Gemini, OpenAI, Azure supported)  Demo: https://huggingface.co/spaces/pseudotensor/open-strawberry
 - [Codium-ai/pr-agent](https://github.com/Codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍